lgleto/librivox-ios/README.md

 ![Firestore schema](docs/databaseSchema-firestore.png "Firestore Schema")

 #### CoreData
-Utilized for local data persistance, enabling offline mode to function effetivaly.
+Utilized for local data persistance, enabling offline mode to function effectivly.
 The CoreData data is updated everytime the app is started - with a stable connection - and when occurs some alteration on the remote database, ensuring a synchronism between both schemas.

 ![CoreData schema](docs/databaseSchema-coreData.png "CoreData Schema")